ArthurBeznik/42_codam_Born2beRoot/README.md

 ## Hostname <a name="host"></a>
 > The hostname of your virtual machine must be your **login ending with 42** (e.g., abeznik42).
 - **During eval:**
-  - modify hostname, restart machine, hostname should be updated.
+  - Check that the hostname of the machine is correctly formatted as follows: login42 (login of the student being evaluated).
-  - show partitions of the VM
+  - Modify this hostname by replacing the login with evaluator's login, then restart the machine.
+If on restart, the hostname has not been updated, the evaluation stops here.
-  - compare output with example given
+  - You can now restore the machine to the original hostname.
 ### [Changing hostname](hostname/README.md#section)
 ---